Naman-Singh-777/Probability-Density-Functions-using-data-only_102317144/README.md

 ### Training Behavior

 Training was stable.
-Generator loss stayed around 0.6-0.9 and discriminator around 0.6-0.8 (sometimes went up to 1.38 but that's okay).
+Generator loss stayed around 0.6-0.9 and discriminator  went up to 1.38 (but that's okay).

 Both losses fluctuate a bit which is good - means they're competing properly.
 If they go flat too early that's mode collapse.